 What is the Doji Evening Star Candlestick Chart Pattern?

-Technically, many beginner traders need help to differentiate between the traditional Doji and Evening Star Doji as they presume it is the same formation as the Doji candlestick.
+Technically, many beginner traders need help differentiating between the traditional Doji and Evening Star Doji as they presume it is the same formation as the Doji candlestick.
+While they both have a similar construction, each presents a different signal.
+The traditional Doji is a single candlestick pattern that appears in an uptrend or downtrend to suggest market indecision.

 So far, you know what the Doji Evening Star is all about.
 But how can you identify the pattern on a price chart?
-You just have to remember a few details.
+You have to remember a few details.

 First, you must know that the pattern appears during an uptrend only.
 Then, as mentioned, the Doji evening star is made of three candlesticks.
-The first candle is bullish, suggesting that bulls are still in play.
-The next candle is the Doji evening star, representing the battle between buyers and sellers.
-Finally, the last third candle is bearish, indicating that the bullish trend is about to change.

 Now, let’s see how the Doji evening star looks on a price chart.